bendqh1/phccf/README.md

 ## Non Git installation

-I recommend to do a non Git installation with Bash shell.
+I recommend to do a non Git installation, directly from a shell.

+If you have just one website directory per system, I suggest to save that website direcotry path into a global variable and then do tasks.

 ## Notes